 Here is what appears to be missing: (a) deep regard for universal connection, and (b) the continuous expression of vulnerability without being ostracized.
 As Neil Shastri of Aon Hewitt puts it bluntly, “If [Millennial] employees don’t trust company leaders, they’re not going to be productive or stick around.”

 Adults have a much higher capacity to grok the interconnection of people — to philosophically and practically get the fact that we are one — and to appreciate that everything leaders do to support such cohesion improves the probability for getting to insight in any team mission.
 The adolescent strives for egoic individuality, and aims for differentiation from others, while the adult realizes that team brilliance is the magnificent manifestation of human diversity willingly focused through a lens of high mutual purpose — a worthy mission — a why that mutually matters.

-We know this; hopefully this mirrors us: “The leaders who work most effectively, it seems to me, never say ‘I’.
+We know this; hopefully, this mirrors us: “The leaders who work most effectively, it seems to me, never say ‘I’.
 And that’s not because they have trained themselves not to say ‘I’.
 They don’t think ‘I’.
 They think ‘we’; they think ‘team’.
 They understand their job to be to make the team function.
-They accept responsibility and don’t sidestep it, but ‘we’ gets the credit….
-This is what creates trust, what enables you to get the task done.”
+They accept responsibility and don’t sidestep it, but ‘we’ gets the credit… This is what creates trust, which enables you to get the task done.”
 (Peter F. Drucker)

-At the core of high performance teamwork is the singular, loving verification of unity, of connection — for teammates, for customers, for opportunity, for consciousness of We and Us, and for being more than for doing.
+At the core of high performance, teamwork is the singular, loving verification of unity, of connection — for teammates, for customers, for the opportunity, for the consciousness of We and Us, and for being more than for doing.